 Safe Zone is a group of faculty and staff members at UVa-Wise who agree to be emphatic and informed about gay, lesbian, bisexual, transgender issues on campus.
 Faculty and staff who display the Safe Zone logo in their offices and/or on their syllabi welcome conversations with any students who have concerns or questions regarding the GLBT population.
 For more information, contact Sara Schill.

-Counseling Services, a unit of the Center for Student Development in Cantrell Hall, provides short-term counseling that focuses on addressing students’ personal concerns that may hinder current and/or future learning and personal development.
+The Counseling Center in Cantrell Hall, provides short-term counseling that focuses on addressing students’ personal concerns that may hinder current and/or future learning and personal development.
 Students seek counseling for a variety of reasons which may include, but are not limited to, stress; depression; anxiety; relationship issues; family issues; roommate conflict; grief and loss; LGBT issues; and personal growth.
 Should you find yourself struggling with issues related to personal identity, sexual orientation, or coming out to friends and family, please feel free to schedule an appointment with the Counseling office at 276.376.1005 to assist you with your concerns.